AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

     ```

    [//]: # (@formatter:on)
-1. You fix the issue by altering the properties of the `MovieRating` you've added.
+1. You fix the issue by altering the properties of the `MovieRating` you added.

    [//]: # (@formatter:off)